mozartfish/id2221-data-intensive-traffic/README.md

 ```

 ### 6. Open the dashboard
-Open http://localhost:5000 in your browser to:
+Open http://localhost:5432 in your browser to:
 - Search for transit stops
 - View real-time departures
 - Auto-start producers for monitored stops

+**Note:** After searching and selecting a stop, wait approximately 60 seconds for the first API call to complete and data to appear.
+The producer fetches data every minute.

 **Note:** Make sure the `.env` file with your Trafiklab API key is in the same directory as `main.py` and `web_dashboard.py`.